Need for Information Efficiency

 2004 authored scientific paper*

-Topic – How sales proposals can best meet the information needs of multiple decision-makers in the organization, even if some are unknown.
+Subject: How sales proposals can best meet the information needs of multiple decision-makers at multiple levels of the organization, including those unknown.

 2000 delivered presentation "Human Aspects of Information Overload"